reagento/adaptix/README2.md

 #### More verbose errors

-`debug_path` parameter of Factory is used to enable verbose error mode.
+`debug_path` parameter is used to enable verbose error mode.

 It this mode `InvalidFieldError` is thrown when some dataclass field cannot be parsed.
 It contains `field_path` which is path to the field in provided data (key and indexes).